chuchu7777/Fake-job-postings-classifier/README.md

 # Fake-job-postings-classifier
-This project aims to develop a efficient fake job postings classifier to filter out the spam job postings
+This project aims to develop an efficient fake job postings classifier to filter out the spam job postings.